rmzetti/hover-exec/README.md

 Also note that there is no actual requirement to include a script startup command in the configuration file for the script to be used - they just make the code block command simpler.

-Basically if the command works in the terminal (using the full file name of course), and returns output to the terminal, then it will work as a *hover-exec* command  (on Windows, use "double quotes" if there are spaces in the file path).
+Basically if the command works in the terminal (using the full file name of course), and returns output to the terminal, then it will work as a *hover-exec* command  (use "double quotes" if there are spaces in the file path).

 For example, on windows, *hover-exec* will run the following script as a `cmd.exe` `.bat` file, because `.bat` files autostart `cmd.exe` :